04 Jun 2020

 Looking ahead, I don’t expect the pace of change to slow down any time soon.
 Technology investors will continue to push the industry forward, but there will always be space for the right type of human interaction in the process.
 What will be important will be for experts to work in close collaboration with proptech businesses, to ensure the industry can deliver a seamless experience coupled with trusted guidance, at a time when reassurance has never been more needed.

 At Investec our team of bankers are available digitally and focused on assisting you through your property process, start to finish.
 And because we recognise that every buyer’s needs are unique, we do so through a completely bespoke service, matched to your individual needs and goals.

-*Investec Bank plc is an investor in Orbital Witness through Outward VC Fund LLP, its venture capital fund.
+*Investec Bank plc is an investor in Orbital Witness through Outward VC Fund LLP.